-- You can view database-level logs, including error logs and slow SQL query logs. - For details about error logs, see Viewing and Downloading Error Logs. - Slow query logs record statements that exceed long_query_time (1s by default).
-You can view log details and statistics to identify statements that are executing slowly and optimize the statements. - For details, see Viewing and Downloading Slow Query Logs. - You can view failover or switchover logs to evaluate the impact on your workloads. - For details, see Viewing Failover/Switchover Logs. - If you enable SQL Audit, the system records all SQL operations in audit logs to audit operations such as adding, deleting, modifying, and querying data.
-For details, see Enabling SQL Audit.
+- Error logs contain logs generated while the database is running.
+They can help you analyze database problems. - For details, see Viewing and Downloading Error Logs. - Slow query logs record statements that exceed log_min_duration_statement.
+You can view log details and statistics to identify statements that are executing slowly and optimize the statements.

+For details, see Viewing and Downloading Slow Query Logs.